Be All that You Can Be – or Just Be

 My brother was having a particularly difficult day on the course with my Dad some years ago and was just about ready to throw a fit.
 My Dad told him to stop playing.
 They both laid down on the green, looked up at the clouds on a beautiful day and took a moment to appreciate spending time together outside with nobody else around.
 “This is what it is all about.”
 My brother walked up back to his ball and asked my Dad, “So I don’t have to keep playing, I can just walk the rest of this hole and start back up on the next one if I want?”
 Right as my Dad was about to affirm his question he whispers to my brother to turn around.
 Not five feet behind him stood a deer.

 My dad and brother always describe this as one of their epiphany moments, and for me it illustrates that golf is just a game.
 While it can be challenging and frustrating, you can’t let that aspect of the game get the best of you and distract you from the joy and awe it can bring.
-Great article Dave, it really got me thinking of just how toxic anger towards something or someone can be, and how powerful forgiveness can be.
-(I would add in, “anger towards yourself-perfectionism”)
+Great article Dave, it really got me thinking of just how toxic anger towards something or someone can be, and how powerful forgiveness can be. (this includes perfectionism – anger towards yourself).
+Best, George

 Be all that you can be?

 Defining myself by my accomplishments and “score” has been my entire life.
-These are deeply etched in behavioral patterns that are not going to disappear.
-However, by being aware of their presence and power allows me to separate from them.
-It will be a lifetime process.
-So just “be” – and enjoy your day.
+These deeply etched in behavioral patterns are not going to disappear.
+However, by being aware of their presence and power allows me to separate my “identity” from them.
+The solution lies learning tools to pull into the “centre of the storm”, skilfully deal with adversity, and nurture joy.
+It is an ongoing daily lifetime practice.
+So, just “be” – and enjoy your day.